 Homebirth Cesarean

-Homebirth Cesarean is when a planned out-of-hospital birth turns into an in-hospital cesarean birth.
+When a planned out-of-hospital birth turns into a cesarean birth.

 Homebirth Cesarean and Healing from a Homebirth Cesarean (workbook), by Courtney Key Jarecki, 2015.